"Since 1958 our message and commitment have remained the same and will continue to, for generations to come...."

 In 1953, while employed by a small Florida shipyard, Raymond Pearlson, a Naval Architect and Marine Engineer, was given responsibility for the construction of a traditional 300-ton lifting capacity boat lift and transfer system.
 His experience building this facility gave Mr. Pearlson the opportunity to develop an innovative drydocking concept using simple electro-mechanical components.
-In 1957, Mr. Pearlson built the first Syncrolift shiplift for a nearby shipyard and in 1958, formed his own company, Pearlson Engineering Company, Inc. (PECO), to further the development of his invention.
-For the next 20 years Raymond Pearlson traveled the world to introduce the Syncrolift shiplift and transfer system to the marine industry.
+In 1957, Mr. Pearlson built the first shiplift for a nearby shipyard and in 1958, formed his own company, Pearlson Engineering Company, Inc. (PECO), to further the development of his invention.
+For the next 20 years Raymond Pearlson traveled the world to introduce his shiplift and transfer system invention to the marine industry.
 In 1979, he sold his company to Northern Engineering Industries (NEI), a British engineering group that in 1989 became part of Rolls-Royce, plc.

 Among the awards received by Mr. Pearlson is the prestigious 2002 Elmer A. Sperry Award; “In recognition of a distinguished engineering contribution which, through application proved in actual service, has advanced the art of transportation whether by land, sea or air.”

 Douglas began working at Pearlson Engineering Company (PECO) in 1967 while attending the University of Michigan.
 After graduating with a degree in Naval Architecture and Marine Engineering, Douglas joined the firm full time in 1971.
 He progressed through various positions in engineering, sales, marketing, administration and management.
 In 1973 he established PECO’s European office in London.
 After returning to Miami in 1975 he was promoted to Executive Vice-President and became General Manager in 1978.